 This is an original contribution to the much debated area of the value that we should place on human life.
 With the euthanasia issue highlighted in the public arena this book argues for a non-absolutist highest value on life ethic and how that fits with society's current emphasis on individual autonomy.
+Not only are the arguments for and against placing a highest value on life explored but the way of arguing particularly the use of slippery slopes is discussed.
 By the use of everyday examples the impact of placing a high value on life is explored.
-It will be useful for students of ethics, nursing and medicine and those engaged in the public debate on euthanasia.
+A futuristic intensive care ward round illustrates the ethical and resource issues with which we would be challenged in adopting a highest value on life policy for medical decisions.

 "synopsis" may belong to another edition of this title.